Fundamental Exact Sequence for the Pro-\'Etale Fundamental Group: Introduction

-We denote the category of geometric covers by $\rmCov_X$ (seen as a full subcategory of $\mathrm{Sch}_X$).
+We denote the category of geometric coverings by $\rmCov_X$ (seen as a full subcategory of $\mathrm{Sch}_X$).
 It is clear that $\mathrm{F\Et} \subset \rmCov_X$.
 As $Y$ is not assumed to be of finite type over $X$, the valuative criterion does not imply that $Y \rarr X$ is proper (otherwise we would get finite \'etale morphisms again) and so in general we get more.
-A basic example of a non-finite cover in $\rmCov_X$ can be obtained by viewing an infinite chain of (suitably glued) $\bbP^1_k$'s as a cover of the nodal curve $X=\bbP^1/\{0,1\}$ obtained by gluing $0$ and $1$ on $\bbP^1_k$ (to formalize the gluing one can use \cite{Schwede}).
-In this case, if $k=\bk$, $\pipet(X,\bx) = \bbZ$ and $\piet(X,\bx) = \hbbZ$.
+A basic example of a non-finite covering in $\rmCov_X$ can be obtained by viewing an infinite chain of (suitably glued) $\bbP^1_k$'s as a covering of the nodal curve $X=\bbP^1/\{0,1\}$ obtained by gluing $0$ and $1$ on $\bbP^1_k$ (to formalize the gluing one can use \cite{Schwede}).
+Then, if $k=\bk$, $\pipet(X,\bx) = \bbZ$ and $\piet(X,\bx) = \hbbZ$.
 In this example, the prodiscrete group $\pisga$ defined in Chapter X.6 of \cite{SGA3vol2} would give the same answer.
-This is essentially because our infinite cover is a torsor under a discrete group in $X_{\et}$.
-However, for more general schemes (e.g. an elliptic curve with two points glued), the category $\rmCov_X$ contains more.
+This is essentially because our infinite covering is a torsor under a discrete group in $X_{\et}$.
+However, for more general schemes (e.g.\ an elliptic curve with two points glued), the category $\rmCov_X$ contains more.
 So far, all the new examples were coming from non-normal schemes.
-This is not a coincidence, as for a normal scheme $X$, any $Y \in \rmCov_X$ is a (possibly infinite) disjoint union of finite \'etale covers.
+This is not a coincidence, as for a normal scheme $X$, any $Y \in \rmCov_X$ is a (possibly infinite) disjoint union of finite \'etale coverings.
 In this case, $\pipet(X,\bx) = \pisga(X,\bx) = \piet(X,\bx)$.
 In general $\piet$ can be recovered as the profinite completion of $\pipet$ and $\pisga$ is the prodiscrete completion of $\pipet$.

-The groups $\pipet$ belong in general to a class of Noohi groups.
+The groups $\pipet$ belong in general to a class of {\bf Noohi groups}.
 These can be characterized as Hausdorff topological groups $G$ that are Ra{\u \i}kov complete and such that the open subgroups form a basis of neighbourhoods at $1_G$.
-However, open \emph{normal} subgroups do \underline{not} necessarily form a basis of open neighborhoods of $1_G$ in a Noohi group.
+However, \uline{open \emph{normal} subgroups do not necessarily form a basis} of open neighborhoods of $1_G$ in a Noohi group.
 In the case of $\pipet$, this means that there might exist a connected $Y \in \rmCov_X$ that do not have a Galois closure.
 Examples of Noohi groups include: profinite groups, (pro)discrete groups, but also $\bbQ_\ell$ and $\GL_n(\bbQ_\ell)$.
 A slightly different example would be $\Aut(S)$, where $S$ is a discrete set and $\Aut$ has the compact-open topology.